 Girl A invests in the stock market on her own, I’ve calculated the total fees to about 0.33%.

-Girl B, 1% – a conservatively low figurer in a fund from an online platform like Fundsupermart.
+Girl B, 1% – a conservatively low figurer in a fund.

-And Girl C, who goes directly through a unit trust agent.
+And Girl C, who goes directly through a unit trust agent or through hedge funds.
 Not going to name names but a 3% annual fee would be a conservative number here as well.

 Now, long-term investing.
 Let’s have all 3 investors invest for 30 years.
 Example A.